Ball in the Vienna City Hall, elegant young ladies

 Musical styles of the Viennese balls

-Although the Argentine tango was widespread in the Austrian capital in the 20s, there is no evidence that a milonga took place as part of one of the big ball nights.
+Although Argentine tango was widespread in the Austrian capital in the 20s, there is no evidence that a milonga took place as part of one of the big ball nights.

 On the other hand, there is evidence that the Argentine tango was explicitly excluded from the 1914rd Vienna City Ball at a meeting of the dance committee in 23.
 It was considered too "disreputable".
 This judgment was maintained for a long time until - since the beginning of the 21st century - tango performances were sporadically seen again at some balls.